Bennouhan/cmeecoursework/week7/README.md

 <br/>

-blackbirds.txt &emsp;-&emsp; Text file containing list of blackbirds in awkward format - used by blackbirds.py for regex exercise protected under UN article 11(1)(a), used to practice command line functions
+blackbirds.txt &emsp;-&emsp; Text file containing list of blackbirds in awkward format; used by blackbirds.py for regex exercise protected under UN article 11(1)(a), used to practice command line functions

 NagyEtAl1999.csv &emsp;-&emsp; Dataset including field metabolic rate and body mass from Nagy et al, 1999 study, used by fmr.R for plotting